Upcoming Conferences

 During the webinars, information and clarity will be provided regarding the path for advanced licensure in the state of Tennessee.
 A thorough review of the current rules will help participants understand the requirements and the eligibility for advanced licensure as a clinical or advanced generalist social worker.
 Case scenarios will help participants understand how to conceptualize and accurately document the social work experience.
 Clarification will also be given regarding the role of the supervisor and how to accurately accumulate supervision hours and contact hours.

 The 3-hour sessions cover the one-time licensure rules training requirement for becoming a Social Work Supervisor.
-This session also qualifies for 3 CE units of required Ethics Training.

 Initial 3-hour training will be offered on the following dates: